High-performance liquid chromatography: Ion-exchange chromatography

 In general, ion exchangers favor the binding of ions of higher charge and smaller radius.

-An increase in counter ion (with respect to the functional groups in resins) concentration reduces the retention time.
+An increase in counter ion (with respect to the functional groups in resins) concentration reduces the retention time, as it creates a strong competition with the solute ions.
 A decrease in pH reduces the retention time in cation exchange while an increase in pH reduces the retention time in anion exchange.
 By lowering the pH of the solvent in a cation exchange column, for instance, more hydrogen ions are available to compete for positions on the anionic stationary phase, thereby eluting weakly bound cations.

 This form of chromatography is widely used in the following applications: water purification, preconcentration of trace components, ligand-exchange chromatography, ion-exchange chromatography of proteins, high-pH anion-exchange chromatography of carbohydrates and oligosaccharides, and others.

 Bioaffinity chromatography

+High performance affinity chromatography (HPAC) works by passing a sample solution through a column packed with a stationary phase that contains an immobilized biologically active ligand.
+The ligand is in fact a substrate that has a specific binding affinity for the target molecule in the sample solution.
+The target molecule binds to the ligand, while the other molecules in the sample solution pass through the column, having little or no retention.
+The target molecule is then eluted from the column using a suitable elution buffer.

-This chromatographic process relies on the property of biologically active substances to form stable, specific, and reversible complexes.
+This chromatographic process relies on the capability of the bonded active substances to form stable, specific, and reversible complexes thanks to their biological recognition of certain specific sample components.
 The formation of these complexes involves the participation of common molecular forces such as the Van der Waals interaction, electrostatic interaction, dipole-dipole interaction, hydrophobic interaction, and the hydrogen bond.
 An efficient, biospecific bond is formed by a simultaneous and concerted action of several of these forces in the complementary binding sites.

 Aqueous normal-phase chromatography

-Aqueous normal-phase chromatography (ANP) is a chromatographic technique which encompasses the mobile phase region between reversed-phase chromatography (RP) and organic normal phase chromatography (ONP).
-This technique is used to achieve unique selectivity for hydrophilic compounds, showing normal phase elution using reversed-phase solvents.
+Aqueous normal-phase chromatography (ANP) is also called hydrophilic interaction liquid chromatography (HILIC).
+This is a chromatographic technique which encompasses the mobile phase region between reversed-phase chromatography (RP) and organic normal phase chromatography (ONP).
+HILIC is used to achieve unique selectivity for hydrophilic compounds, showing normal phase elution order, using "reversed-phase solvents", i.e., relatively polar mostly non-aqueous solvents in the mobile phase.
+Many biological molecules, especially those found in biological fluids, are small polar compounds that do not retain well by reversed phase-HPLC.
+This has made hydrophilic interaction LC (HILIC) an attractive alternative and useful approach for analysis of polar molecules.
+Additionally, because HILIC is routinely used with traditional aqueous mixtures with polar organic solvents such as ACN and methanol, it can be easily coupled to MS.